extremexp-HORIZON/extremexp-ide/README.md

     docker load -i xxp-lang-server-image.tar
     ```

-    Under `/opt/` create a folder with name of `xxp-lang-editor`, and the `cd` to it.
+    Under `/opt/` create a folder with name of `xxp-lang-ide`, and the `cd` to it.
 Then create `docker-compose.yml` as:

     ```yaml
     services:
-    xxp-lang-editor:
+    xxp-lang-ide:
         image: localhost/xxp-lang-server-image
-        container_name: xxp-lang-editor
+        container_name: xxp-lang-ide
         ports:
-        - "127.0.0.1:8080:8080"
+        - "127.0.0.1:8080:80"
         volumes:
-        - /<path>/<to>/examples:/home/ubuntu:rw
+        - /<path>/<to>/examples/:/user/repos/examples/:rw
         command: /lang_server/run.sh
     ```